Massachusetts Same-Sex Divorce Attorneys

 Of course, with the opportunity to marry has come the burden of divorce.
 Same-sex and LGBT couples have not been immune to the possibility of their marriage ending in divorce.
 What has become clear over the last decade, however, is that LGBT and same-sex couples sometimes face special challenges in divorce and child custody cases that are not present in “traditional” divorce cases.
 As we explain, below, LGBT family law cases involve several unique nuances that must be considered by LGBT clients and their attorneys.

 We are a LGBT-friendly and gay-friendly law firm.
-If you and your spouse are considering a divorce, reach out to our divorce attorneys at Lynch & Owens in our main office in Hingham or in our Cape Cod office in East Sandwich.
+If you and your spouse are considering a divorce, reach out to our same sex divorce attorneys at Lynch & Owens in our main office in Hingham or in our Cape Cod office in East Sandwich.
 You can also contact us online.

 Child Custody Cases Involving LGBT and Same-Sex Parents